breadthe/chasingcode.dev/source/_posts/2022-04-17-carbon-php-practical-examples.md

 ## Calculate the local time across timezones

 Let's assume we are in Hawaii and we are interviewing with someone in Melbourne, Australia.
-The interviewer has gived us their local date and time, but we want to find out what our local time will be.
+The interviewer has given us their local date and time, but we want to find out what our local time will be.
 Carbon can make that conversion.

 ```php
 // 12 PM in Melbourne, Australia